 It’s thought a field of such exists in our universe, potentially relating to the inflation of space (or the expanding of the universe).
 More knowledge of the Higgs boson may help us understand the eventual fate of our universe.

 Also, they have some pretty rad building art.
+Check it.

 Scientists at CERN are also studying unknown forms of dark matter and dark energy.
 And, yes, even anti-matter!
 What’s anti-matter?
 You know, just the stuff of the Nobel prize winning theory that said every positively charged particle should have an opposite negatively charged particle.